m0in92/EV_sim/README.md

 ![image](Assests/gui.png)

 ### Installation
-Recommended installation steps are listed as follows:
+Either of the two recommended installation procedures can be used and the steps for these installation procedures are listed below.
+#### Git Clone
-1. Ensure numpy (https://numpy.org/), pandas (https://pandas.pydata.org/), and Matplotlib (https://matplotlib.org/) are installed in your system.
+1. Ensure numpy (https://numpy.org/), pandas (https://pandas.pydata.org/), and Matplotlib (https://matplotlib.org/)
+are installed in your system.
 2. Clone the repository, for example using <code>git clone git@github.com:m0in92/EV_sim.git</code> using Git Bash.
+#### Python setup
+1. Download or clone this repository
+2. Ensure you are on the repository directory (where the setup.py resides) and run
+<code>python setup.py sdist</code> on the command line.
+3. Step 2 will create a dist directory in the repository.
+Extract the contents tar.gz file in this directory.
+Move to the directory where the extracted files reside and run <code>pip install EV_sim</code> on the command line.
+This will install EV_sim on your system (along with the external dependencies) and EV_sim can be imported as any other Python package.

-### Usage
+### Basic Usage
 #### Using Source code
 <p>
 Import the EV_sim module using Python's import command, and this imports relevant submodules within EV_sim.

 <code>import EV_sim</code>

-Then, specify the EV class object whose parameters include the EV's alias name.
-For the list of support EV parameters, refer to the "Vehicles in the Database" section.
+Simulation requires instances of three classes:
+1. EV
+2. DriveCycle
+3. ExternalConditions

+Then, "EV" class object needs to be initialized.
+Various vehicle parameters needs to be defined to initialize it.
+Instead, EV_sim provides a database of commercial electric vehicles (EV), which contains all the relevant required parameters.
+For the list of supported commercial EV, refer to the "Vehicles in the Database" section.
+When using the parameters from the database, "EVfromDatabase" class object (derived child of EV class) is called instead.
+The "EVfromDatabase" takes vehicle alias as its input parameter.
+In EV_sim, vehicle alias is a string and follows the convention:
+'manufacturer_year_model name_trim'.

 For example:

-<code> alias_name = "Volt_2017" </code><br>
+<code> alias_name = "Tesla_2022_Model3_RWD" </code><br>
 <code> volt = EV_sim.EVFromDatabase(alias_name=alias_name) </code>

-Specify the DriveCycle and ExternalConditions class objects.
+Specify the DriveCycle and ExternalConditions class objects. </br>

 <code> udds = EV_sim.DriveCycle(drive_cycle_name="us06") </code> <br>
 <code> waterloo = EV_sim.ExternalConditions(rho=1.225, road_grade=0.3) </code>

 Finally, declare the VehicleDynamics object and use it's simulate method.